Simokid/Home-Lab-Office-365-Admin-Center/README.md

 <br />
 <br />

+In the Licenses and apps tab, we can also assign licenses or products to Bob.

 10.
 <p align="center">
 <img src="https://i.imgur.com/7k3cjVC.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />

+Now, let's delete the user Bob Brown and recover him.
+First, select Delete User, then click on Delete user to confirm.

 11.
 <p align="center">